posva/catimg/README.md

 posva13@gmail.com

 This is a very simple script that print any image to the `stdout` using colors.
-There's also a C version included with no dependencies.
-You can install it easily:
+There are two C versions:

+* One with no dependencies
+* One using `MagickWand` to convert colors (more accurate) and loading images (more formats)

+If `MagickWand` is available it is used otherwise the no-deps version is built.
+You can force to build the no-deps version by passing `-DUSE_MAGICK=FALSE` to `cmake`.

+To build simply do

 ```
+mkdir build && cd build
-cmake .
+cmake ..
 make install
 ```